istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 * You can [expand the service mesh](/docs/setup/kubernetes/additional-setup/mesh-expansion/) to include services running on VMs or bare metal hosts.
 * You can combine the services from more than one cluster into a single composite service mesh.
-* You can create ad-hoc, loosely coupled _federation_ of multiple service meshes.
+* You can combine autonomous service meshes in multiple clusters into a loosely coupled [federation of service meshes](#mesh-federation).

 ## Criteria for selecting the right topology